w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ### AnV Protocol

-The AnV Protocol is way of looking at the Parachain Protocol from another perspective, emphasizing the importance of a parablock being available and valid before being included in the Relay Chain.
+The Availability and Validity (AnV) Protocol is way of looking at the Parachain Protocol from another perspective, emphasizing the importance of a parablock being available and valid before being included in the Relay Chain.
 It is divided into five different phases, three within the [Inclusion Pipeline](#inclusion-pipeline) and two within the [Approval Process](#approval-process):

 - **Inclusion Pipeline**
   1. [Parachain phase](#parachain-phase)